21 Moving Photos of Kindness in the Time of Coronavirus

 Before stay-at-home orders were issued in Green Bay, Wisconsin, photographer Rachael Phillips—donning a face mask and using a 70-200mm lens—captured images of families on their front porches while standing 20 feet away.
 The sessions were part of a national program called the “Front Steps Project.”
 Started by two photographers in Massachusetts, the project’s goal is “to highlight the faces of our community during a time when we might not see them in passing at the grocery store, coffee shop, on the train or at the gym.”

 It is also a way to help local community organizations.
 Phillips is one of the hundreds of photographers around the country donating their fees from each five-minute session to food pantries, shelters, and other nonprofits.
 When Phillips embarked on this project, she expected to raise a few hundred dollars for the Freedom House.
 Instead, she ended up photographing more than 100 families over three weeks and donated $2,000.
 She’ll resume the portraits after the stay-at-home order is lifted.
-Learn these 10 expert tips for taking gorgeous family photos with kids.

 Helping the homeless stay safe